wso2/docs-is/en/identity-server/5.9.0/docs/develop/customizing-the-authentication-endpoint.md

-# Changing the Authentication Endpoint
+# Customizing the Authentication Endpoint

 The authentication endpoint is the authentication URL used in authentication requests.
 The following sections discuss methods of